West Lakes, South Australia: Cadmium and PFAS contamination

 In 2000, the City of Charles Sturt undertook soil testing in the area of West Lakes surrounding the former Port Adelaide Wastewater Treatment Plant adjacent Frederick Road.
 Test results indicated cadmium present in the soil, affecting 200 homes.
-This was largely due to the dispersal of sludge over the land during initial development earthworks in the 1970s.
+This was largely due to the dispersal of sewage sludge over the land during initial development earthworks in the 1970s.
 In the following years, the state government recommended various measures to reduce and prevent exposure to cadmium, with funding allocated to implement these on a property-specific basis.